 There are two pharmacies in the H2: Hartlepool South locality.
-These pharmacies do provide important and necessary access to pharmaceutical services to the resident and visiting population of that locality. and improve access for some patients in the south of the H1: Rural West locality The continuation of national Pharmacy Access Service (PhAS) funding allocated by national government to is for Seaton pharmacy acknowledges this necessary pharmacy in this locality.
+These pharmacies do provide important and necessary access to pharmaceutical services to the resident and visiting population of that locality.
+The continuation of national Pharmacy Access Service (PhAS) funding for Seaton pharmacy acknowledges this necessary pharmacy in this locality.
 The current support package began in January 2022 and will run until the next PhAS review, which will be no earlier than April 2023.

-Existing contractors may be mindful of the opportunity to offer improvement or better accesss to essential services with supplementary hours should a GP Extended Hours be offered in this locality.
+Existing contractors may be mindful of the opportunity to offer improvement or better accesss to essential services with supplementary hours should any GP Extended Hours be offered in this locality.